-The ensemble consists of three different courtyards and offers a public passage that blends perfectly into the vibrant heart of Schöneberg.
-Between the first and second courtyard on the grounds of the listed Postfuhramt, built by the architects Otto Spalding and Luis Ratzeburg in 1901/02, lies a richly decorated cross building, a brick architecture of younger age, with a spectacular hall.
-Situated on the third floor, the 7.5 m high hall was originally used as a telegraph switching center.
-It is here where the new Kabbalah Centre of Berlin will find its future home.
+The ensemble between Hauptstrasse and Belziger Strasse consists of three different publicly-accessible courtyards that link up with the vibrant urban surroundings of Schöneberg.
+Between the first and second courtyards on the site of the listed former post office, designed by Otto Spalding and Luis Ratzeburg in 1901/02, lies a richly decorated brick building that was built a little later and placed to one side.
+Its spectacular 7.5-metre-high hall on the third floor served originally as a telegraph exchange and is now the home of the new Kabbalah Centre in Berlin.

 Visitors and guests enter the Kabbalah Centre through a spacious foyer from which one can already admire the historic coffered ceiling.
 The tall space with its rhythmic succession of round arches has been freed of all past insertions to restore its original character as a hall.
 The coffered ceiling, likewise, has been uncovered and restored to reveal the full extent of the vast space.